plantanapp/documentation/docs/tokens/using-tokens-in-themes.md

 ---
-id: using-tokens-in-dnn-themes
+id: using-tokens-in-themes
-title: Using Tokens in DNN Themes
+title: Using Tokens in Themes
 sidebar_label: Using Tokens in DNN Themes
 ---